Weak convergence rates for temporal numerical approximations of stochastic wave equations with multiplicative noise: Introduction

 \section{Introduction}

 Stochastic partial differential equations (SPDEs) are used to model various evolutionary processes subject to random forces.
 For example, stochastic wave equations may model the motion of a strand of DNA in a liquid or heat flow around a ring; see, e.g.,~\cite{Dalang:2009, Thomas:2012}.
 In general the solution to an SPDE cannot be given explicitly, whence it is desirable to prove convergence rates for numerical approximations.
-Here one distinguishes strong convergence rates, i.e., with respect to the strong (mean square) error, and weak convergence rates, i.e., with respect to the stochastic weak error.
+Here one distinguishes strong convergence rates, i.e., with respect to the strong (mean square) error, and weak convergence rates, i.e., with respect to a suitable weak approximation error.
 Typically, the convergence rate for the weak error is twice the convergence rate for the strong error.
 However, there does not exist a straightforward way to establish this.
 Moreover, non-trivial exceptions to this rule exist; see, e.g., \cite{Alfonsi:2005, HefterJentzen:2017}.

-For both parabolic and hyperbolic semilinear SPDEs strong convergence is by now well-understood.
-In particular, strong convergence rates for numerical approximations of stochastic wave equations have been established in, e.g.,~\cite{AntonEtAl:2016, CohenEtAl:2013, CohenQuerSardanyons:2016,KovacsEtAl:2013,KovacsEtAl:2010, QuerSans:2006, Walsh:2006, Wang:2015, WangGanTang:2014}.
+For both parabolic and hyperbolic semilinear SPDEs with coefficients depending on the state in a globally Lipschitz continuous way, strong convergence is by now well-understood.
+In particular, strong convergence rates for numerical approximations of stochastic wave equations have been established in, e.g.,~\cite{AntonEtAl:2016, CohenEtAl:2013, CohenQuerSardanyons:2016, CaoYin:2017, KovacsEtAl:2013,KovacsEtAl:2010, QuerSans:2006, Walsh:2006, Wang:2015, WangGanTang:2014}.
+Recently, a strong approximation scheme for a stochastic wave equation with a cubic nonlinearity has been analysed in \cite{CuiEtAl:2019}.